 #1: Freeze your credit reports.

-Whether you think your financial information has already been compromised or you’re just worried about the potential for identity theft, consider freezing your credit report.
+Whether you think your financial information has already been compromised or you’re just worried about the potential for identity theft, consider freezing your credit file.
 It’s not a complete solution, but it can be a major barrier to someone else opening an account in your name.

 Here’s how it works.